globalize/globalize-accessors/readme.md

 This way a single form can be used to edit given model fields with all anticipated translations.

-Note that globalize-accessors is currently only compatible with the globalize3 gem for Rails 3.x.
+`globalize-accessors` is compatible with both Rails 3.x and Rails 4.

 ## Installation